Travelling to San Francisco for Okta's Oktane19 Conference was a blast!

 3) Risk-Based Authentication

 Essentially the system works by building a profile on you and your authentication habits by analysing where you are authenticating from, what device you are on and whether you are on or off the network.
-Okta will then calculate a risk score which will be based off the contextual elements and will decide whether to allow you access, prompt you for another authentication factor or deny your access request altogether - pretty basic stuff but super functional from a fraud and malicious threat actor perspective.
+Okta will then calculate a risk score which will be based on the contextual elements and will decide whether to allow you access, prompt you for another authentication factor or deny your access request altogether - pretty basic stuff but super functional from a fraud and malicious threat actor perspective.

 4) Okta Identity Engine

-The Okta Identity Engine is a new set of customisable building blocks that enable developers to adapt pre-defined authentication, authorisation and registration flows to meet their specific needs, shaping a user’s identity experience depending on the context.
+The Okta Identity Engine is a new set of customisable building blocks that enable developers to adapt pre-defined authentication, authorisation and registration flow to meet their specific needs, shaping a user’s identity experience depending on the context.
 This is a great move by Okta as customers look to have an even faster and more seamless UX and UI journey and experience to perform specific functions.

 What that essentially means is that as identity architects, we can create more seamless experiences for both Customer and Workforce use cases and start to further bridge the gap between user design and experience and those security requirements organisations need.